-I eventually created a new plugin from scratch called ACF Image Aspect Ratio Crop which operated on the basis of aspect ratio instead of a pixel size.
-The plugin was released in 2018.
-It was meant to be an alternative to the original plugin but since there haven’t been any updates to the plugin for 3 years (as of 2020) and the plugin does not function correctly in latest ACF versions, ACF Image Aspect Ratio became de facto plugin for cropping images Advanced Custom Fields.
+I eventually created a new plugin from scratch called ACF Image Aspect Ratio Crop which operated on the basis of aspect ratio instead of pixel size.
+The plugin was first released in 2018.
+It was meant to be an alternative to the original plugin but since there haven’t been any updates to the plugin for 3 years (as of 2020) and the plugin does not function correctly in the latest ACF versions, ACF Image Aspect Ratio became de-facto plugin for cropping images Advanced Custom Fields.

 I still owe a lot to the original plugin – how this plugin operates is very much inspired by it.

-Due to an oversight, originally the plugin did not have the height and width fields set as required so some people were actually using the field as a free crop field.
+Originally, due to an oversight, the plugin did not have the height and width fields set as required in the field admin so some people were actually using the field as a free crop field by not specifying these fields.
 I got some backlash after I later set the width and height to required.
 Because of this unexpected use case, the feature was later added to the plugin in an official capacity.

 I have tons of features I’d like to add but at some point, I will have to refactor the plugin to a more modular structure.
 Now it’s basically a single PHP file with all features appended to it.
 What was once simple has grown in complexity and to be able to tackle the technical debt, a rewrite is in order.